 Slate roof tiles

 Slate roof tiles are another popular roofing material.
-Slate roof tiles are popular due to their naturally stunning appearance, which creates a crisp and clean finish, as well as having natural variations in colour running through.
+They are popular due to their naturally stunning appearance, which creates a crisp and clean finish, as well as having natural variations in colour running through.
 Slate roofs often have a lifespan of 100 years or more, making them incredibly long-lasting and great for traditional buildings.

 Concrete roof tiles

 Concrete roof tiles have increased in popularity as techniques have developed to provide an incredibly wide range of colours, sizes and styles of roof tile.
-Concrete roof tiles are often used on projects where environmental credentials are considered, as concrete roof tiles are relatively environmentally friendly.
+Projects where environmental credentials are considered will often include concrete tiles.

 Plastic roof tiles